BG-Weiss/WeissMod-Tweaks/README.md

 60  |	20000
 64+ |	25000

+COMPONENT 5: Nerf Time Stop
+This changes Time Stop to the following effects: The caster may cast spells without casting time like Improved Alacrity for 3 rounds.
+They also will gain 2 attacks per round, a +4 THAC0 bonus, and a +4 AC bonus.

+Reason: Time Stop is the worst spell in the game, offering no counterplay other than "kill the wizard".
+I don't find it fun to use against the AI, and I don't find it fun standing around while the AI casts spells either.
+Hence, the nerf.
+I've tried to keep the spirit of it alive.
+It will work with SCS, but it obviously does nerf HLA spellcasting.
+SCS casters will no longer use Improved Alacrity after Time Stop.

 RECOMMENDATIONS/ROLEPLAY

 Think of the rising resting costs as mounting repair bills, reagent gathering, antagonistic subterfuge, escalating darkness, or your Bhaalspawn taint needing more lavish feasts to survive.